neo-one-suite/neo-one/packages/neo-one-website/docs/4-node/6-configuration.md

 - `offset`: the acceptable difference of blocks ahead/behind to count as `live` or `ready`
 - `timeoutMS`: timeout for RPC connections
 - `checkEndpoints`: the number of different endpoints to check against before passing `true`/`false`.

-`tooBusyCheck` (_experimental_): enable the tooBusy middleware which throttles requests to the node when under significant load.
-Currently an experimental feature, see [toobusy-js](https://github.com/strml/node-toobusy) for more.
-Set `tooBusyCheck.enabled` to **true** if you would like to try it.

-`rateLimit` (_experimental_): enable the rateLimiter middleware which throttles requests to the node when too many have been made from the same address over a period of time.
-Currently an experimental feature, see [koa-ratelimit-lru](https://github.com/Dreamacro/koa-ratelimit-lru) for more.
-Set `rateLimit.enabled` to **true** to experiment with it.

 ## Node